faziletgokbudak/faziletgokbudak.github.io/_news/announcement_7.md

 related_posts: false
 ---

-My work "Text-guided Transient Attribute Transfer" is accepted at Women in Machine Learning (WiCV) Workshop at NeurIPS'24🥳.
+My work "Text-guided Transient Attribute Transfer" is accepted at Women in Machine Learning (WiML) Workshop at NeurIPS'24🥳.